pfesenmeier/pfesenmeier.github.io/content/hack-a-thon-2021/index.md

 {{ resize_image(path="content/hack-a-thon-2021/first-sensor.jpeg", width=0,height=300, op="fit_height") }}

-My STM32DISCOVERY programs are running on bare metal: no operating system or filesystem.
+My STM32DISCOVERY programs are running on bare metal: no operating system, files, Wifi, etc..
 The Discovery authors provided a way to flash the program onto the board, debug the program as it runs on board, and capture log and error messages.

 My goal for the weekend was to hook up and read from the SHT31D sensor.
 I split up the work in incremental steps.

-First, I wanted to see my board communicate over I2C, the protocol the SHT31D uses.
-The easiest way was to run the Discovery Book's example that read from the STM32's on-board magnetometer.
-After a few tweaks to get the example working for my newer revision of the board, I got some readings:
+First, I wanted to see my board communicate over I2C, the protocol the temperature sensors use.
+The easiest way was to get the board to read off of its on-board magnetometer.
+After a few tweaks to the Discovery book's example for my newer revision of the board, I got some readings:

 {{ resize_image(path="content/hack-a-thon-2021/magnometer.jpeg", width=0,height=300, op="fit_height") }}